-If you uproot the mirage of self, and see clearly with a mind beyond concepts, with the freed through the practice of the Eightfold Path, then will come with certainty the knowledge that one has entered the stream and is a Stream-winner, bound for Enlightenment.
-There is no way that this can be turned back, and that's why they say that from this stage faith in the Buddha, Dhamma., and Sangha becomes unshakeable.
+If one uproots the mirage of self, and sees clearly with a mind beyond concepts, with a mind freed through the practice of the Noble Eightfold Path, then there will come with certainty the knowledge that one has entered the stream and is a Streamwinner, bound for Enlightenment.
+There is no way that this can be turned back, and that's why they say that at this stage faith in the Buddha, Dhamma, and Sangha becomes unshakable.
 It becomes so powerful, tall, and great that there is no way in the world one might ever turn back.

-Having realised the Dhamma., one can delight in it, delight in the achievement and in the uniqueness of the Buddha.
-With this realisation one really knows what the Buddha is.
-As the Buddha said, "One who sees the Dhamma., sees me.
-One who sees me, sees the Dhamma.."
-5 That is a profound saying, and one needs to have actually seen the Dhamma. to understand its meaning.
-In other words, if one has truly seen the Dhamma., then one will value the Buddha, Dhamma. and Noble Sangha above all else.
-Confidence and faith in the Buddha reaches its peak and becomes an enormous source of joy, and happiness - the bliss of pure confidence.
+Having realized the Dhamma, one can delight in it, delight in the achievement and in the uniqueness of the Buddha.
+With this realization, one really knows what the Buddha is.
+As the Buddha said, "One who sees the Dhamma, sees me.
+One who sees me, sees the Dhamma"5 That is a profound saying, and one needs to have actually seen the Dhamma to understand its meaning.
+In other words, if one has truly seen the Dhamma, then one will value the Buddha, Dhamma, and Noble Sangha above all else.
+Confidence and faith in the Buddha reaches its peak and becomes an enormous source of joy and happiness the bliss of pure confidence.

-Faith is the source not only of energy but of happiness and delight (Sukha) too.
+Faith is the source not only of energy but of happiness and delight (sukha) too.
 And again, it's a delight and happiness from which there is nothing to be blamed or feared.
-It's a pool from which one can drink, where there is no pollution and nothing which is going to cause injury or illness.
+It's a pool from which one can drink, where there is no pollution and nothing to cause injury or illness.
 Thus faith is a powerful tool.
-It will take one from beginning to the end of this realm of Samsara and eventually set one free.
+It will take one from the beginning to the end of this realm of sa.msára and eventually set one free.